-Anyone wishing to purchase property in Northern Cyprus should be aware that there are risks as in many other countries.
-There have been cases where people have experienced problems due to misleading advertising, breach of Contract by vendors/builders, non-completion or late completion of off-plan properties or taxes have been charged incorrectly.
-The process of achieving legal redress in Cyprus can be very protracted compared to the UK.
-You should also note that the Cyprus legal system is not the same as that in the UK.
+Anyone wishing to purchase property in North Cyprus should be aware that, as in many other countries, there are risks.
+There have been cases where people have had problems due to misleading advertising, breach of contract by sellers/builders, non-completion or late completion of off-plan properties or wrongly levied taxes.
+The legal process in Cyprus can be very lengthy compared to the UK.
+You should also note that the Cypriot legal system is not the same as the UK legal system.

-The ownership of many properties is disputed across the island as a result of the inter-communal fighting in the 1960s and 1970s.
-It is impossible to predict with any certainty what the exact implications of this may be in the future.
-Negotiations for a settlement which will involve the issue of property on both sides of the island are still continuing and until the negotiations have been concluded and a settlement has been accepted by both sides, there cannot be a definite answer to this question.
-Purchasers should accept that there is a risk that they could face legal proceedings in the courts of the Republic of Cyprus, as well as attempts to enforce judgments from these courts elsewhere in the EU, including the UK although there is no final judgment on this.
-Potential purchasers should also consider that a future settlement could have consequences for property they purchase in Cyprus.
-Under the laws in the South of Cyprus, buying, selling, renting, promoting or mortgaging a property which belonged to a Greek Cypriot prior to 1974 is a criminal offence.
-Documents relating to the purchase of property in northern Cyprus may be subject to confiscation when crossing the Green Line.
-It is advisable for purchasers to have regard to the advice given by the Foreign Office of their home country or their local consulate/embassy in Cyprus.
+Ownership of many properties is disputed across the island, due to the fighting between ethnic groups in the 1960s and 1970s.
+It is impossible to predict with any certainty what the exact impact of this will be in the future.
+Negotiations are still ongoing to reach a settlement that addresses the issue of ownership on both sides of the island.
+Until negotiations are complete and a settlement is accepted by both sides, there can be no definitive answer to this question.
+Purchasers should be aware of the risk that they may face legal proceedings in the courts of the Republic of Cyprus and attempts to enforce judgments of those courts elsewhere in the EU, including the UK, although no final judgment has yet been given in this regard.
+Potential purchasers should also bear in mind that any future settlement could have consequences for properties they purchase in Cyprus.
+Under the laws in southern Cyprus, it is a criminal offense to buy, sell, rent, market or mortgage a property that belonged to a Greek Cypriot before 1974.
+Its a criminal offence.
+Documents relating to the purchase of property in North Cyprus may be seized if the Green Line is crossed.
+It is advisable that buyers follow the advice of their home country’s foreign ministry or local consulate/embassy in Cyprus.